-- 12.12 The Renewable Energy Opportunity Area Maps within the Renewable Energy Capacity Study identify areas which have the greatest potential for energy delivery based upon resource availability with the fewest constraints.
-These areas should form the primary consideration for the location of the identified renewable energy technologies but each site will be assessed on a case-by-case basis, judged on the merit of the proposal, and in line with other policies of the plan.
-Particular regard will be had for the landscape sensitivity of the area to which the proposal relates and the cumulative impacts of the proposed and existing schemes on this sensitivity.
-Applicants should demonstrate the level of sensitivity and the proposed impact upon this in accordance with the Landscape Sensitivity Assessment within the Renewable Energy Capacity Study.
-Particular regard should be had for the sensitive nature of the landscape to large scale wind turbines. - 12.13 Where development proposals come forward outside of these identified opportunity areas applicants must demonstrate the suitability of the site in relation to the criteria used in determining the opportunity areas. - 12.14 National policy places particular support for community-led initiatives for renewable and low carbon energy development.
+- 12.10 Particular regard will be had for the landscape sensitivity of the area to which the proposal relates and the cumulative impacts of the proposed and existing schemes on this sensitivity.
+Applicants should demonstrate the level of sensitivity and the proposed impact upon this through a Visual Impact Assessment. - 12.11 Where development proposals come forward outside of these identified opportunity areas applicants must demonstrate the suitability of the site in relation to the criteria used in determining the opportunity areas.
+These criteria are identified in Chapter 3 of the Renewable Energy Capacity Study (2013). - 12.12 National policy places particular support for community-led initiatives for renewable and low carbon energy development.
 It is also recognised that such developments can contribute to meeting the renewable energy target, whilst ensuring community support through the delivery of direct benefits to the host community.
 Such community led initiatives will be particularly supported even where they fall outside opportunity areas or have some limited conflict with other policies in the Local Plan such as DM10: Development and Design.